tyreer/react-native-animations/README.md

 + start a local server by running `expo start`
 + open the app via an iOS simulator or the [Expo Client app](https://expo.io/learn)

+# Notes on Real World React Native Animations
+Below are my learning notes on the examples, which are mostly for me to remember key points, but might be useful to others too.

 ## Create a Horizontal Parallax ScrollView in React Native